FESOM/spheRlab/README.md

 * Maybe introduce objects (S3 or S4?)? -> grid; colourbar (with breaks?); plot specifics list; more?

 * More argument testing at beginning of functions.

+* Generalise sl.trackingshot (see note 2 in the corresponding documentation)

 * Speed up things where possible.